johnandrea/draw-dna-matches/README.md

 --min=number

-Minimum match value (cM) to include in the output.
+Minimum match value (cM) to select for output.
 Only integer values are allowed.
 Default 0.

 --max=number

-Maximum match value (cm) to include in the output.
+Maximum match value (cm) to select for output.
 Only integer values are allowed.
 Default 5000.

---format=dot
+--format=tree

-Output as a DOT file for creating a display with Graphviz.
+Output as a DOT file for creating a display with Graphviz as a tree connecting match people to ancestors.
 This is the default.

 or use
+--format=matrix

+Output as a DOT file for Graphviz to make a simple display of DNA matches grouped by match size and relationship.

+or use
 --format=gedcom

+Output as a GEDCOM file for import into another program.
+A minimal amount of data is copied into the output.

 --eventtype=type

 Set the type of of data containing the DNA match values.
 See above GEDCOM file examples.
 Either 'value' or 'note'.
 Default is 'note'.

-Output as a GEDCOM file for import into another program.
-A minimal amount of data is copied into the output.

 --relationship

-Add relationship name (sibling, parent, 1C, 2C1R, etc.) to matches.
+Add relationship name (sibling, parent, 1C, 2C1R, etc.) to matches in the format=tree output.
 Relationships are computed from paths in the tree, dna values are not involved.
 Default is none.

 --title="text"